 How to choose a worthy green charity

 Choosing a worthy environmental charity is similar to choosing a worthy charity for any other cause.
 The organization’s financial transparency is important—supporters should have a clear sense of where their money goes, including how much goes to administrative costs.
-(Charity Navigator is a great source for such information.)
+(Charity Navigator is a great source for such info.)
 You’ll also want to know how the charity measures its own success and impact, which will help you demonstrate how much impact your own fundraiser might have.
 Last but not least, a charity’s mission should align with your personal values—so you can be genuinely excited about supporting its work.

 Finding the best environmental charities to donate to

 There are hundreds of environmental charities doing amazing work at this very moment.
 You can seek them out through your own social networks, or on sites including Charity Navigator, Wise Giving Alliance, Philanthropedia, and Idealist.
 On most of these sites, there are ways to localize your search to find organizations doing work near you.